basbaccarne/StoryButtons/README.md

 **Independent push buttons**
   * One button per invention (as many as you want), each powered by 5V.
   * When pushed, they send their ID to the hub that answers with the length of the associated audio file (over ESP-NOW).
-  * As long as pushed a led ring counts down depending on the audio duration.
+  * A second push while playing stops the audio
-  * When released, the button sends a signal to the hub to stop the audio.
+  * Other buttons can interupt

 **Listen hub**
   * Single hub (or multiple if you want them on multiple places), powered by 5V.